Perfectly-matched-layer truncation is exponentially accurate at high frequency: Introduction

-\end{theorem} {Observe that Theorem \ref{t:expEst} bounds both the absolute and the relative error in the PML approximation of the total field $u^S + e^{ikx\cdot a}$.} Moreover, {when $d=1$}, explicit calculations show that our estimate is nearly optimal in the sense that the factor $2-\eta$ multiplying {$\int_{R_1}^{R_{\tr}}\Phi_\theta(r)\,dr$} in~\eqref{e:relError1} cannot be replaced by any number larger than $2$.
+where $u^S$ is the solution to \eqref{e:helmholtz}. \end{theorem} Moreover, when $d=1$, explicit calculations show that our estimate is nearly optimal in the sense that the factor $2-\eta$ multiplying {$\int_{R_1}^{R_{\tr}}\Phi_\theta(r)\,dr$} in~\eqref{e:relError1} cannot be replaced by any number larger than $2$.

 To better understand the estimate~\eqref{e:relError1}, we record five properties of the function $\Phi_\theta(r)$; note that Properties~\eqref{i:thetaDep},~\eqref{i:evLinear} and~\eqref{i:rSmall} are illustrated in the right-hand plots of Figures \ref{fig:Phi} and~\ref{fig:Phi2}.